DarkSnakeGang/ConwayMod/readme.md

 # Planned features:

--Actual UI to interact with features
+- Actual UI to interact with features
--Larger board sizes than default
+- Larger board sizes than default
--Skin support (board and apple)
+- Skin support (board and apple)

 ### How to install: